lyokha/vim-publish-helper/README.md

 vimhl.hs and pandoc
 -------------------

-This is the most useful feature of the plugin.
+This is perhaps the most useful feature of the plugin.
 Both commands *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* can be used as drivers to the vim syntax highlighting engine from pandoc.
 This is achieved via the *filter* feature available in pandoc since version *1.12*.